maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="numbers"></a>
 ### Numbers

 Most BASIC interpreters of the RetroBASIC era store numbers using the equivalent of a *single* type, or what would normally be known as a "decimal number" or "floating point".
 Unless otherwise indicated, any value will default to this type.
 Thus, an `I` found in a program would refer to a variable with the name "I" that holds a numeric value, initially zero.
 The internal format used to store the value was chosen to balance the need to save memory while maximizing precision.
 Microcomputers generally used 32-bit or 40-bit numeric formats, as larger formats would use up too much of the extremely limited memory available in these machines.
-Mainframe and minicomputer dialects generally used that platform's "natural" format, whatever that might be.
+Mainframe and minicomputer dialects generally used that platform's "natural" format, which varied widely.

 Some dialects had a second number format, *integer*, or what would normally be called a "counting number" or "whole number".
-Later versions of Microsoft BASIC adding support for integers, so this feature is widely available in home computer dialects, though rarely used.
+Later versions of Microsoft BASIC added support for integers, so this feature is widely available in home computer dialects, but because it was added late and was not backwardly compatible, it was rarely used.
 MS used 16-bit values for integers, potentially saving considerable amounts of memory in programs with large numbers of numeric constants.
 To indicate that a variable should store the value in integer format, the percent sign, `%`, was added to the end of the variable name.
 So, `I` would store a value in the default floating point format, normally a 40-bit value, while `I%` would store the value as a 16-bit integer.

 A few dialects also added a *double* format as well, once again led by Microsoft in their 12k Extended BASIC.
 These were indicated by adding the hash symbol, `#`, to the end of the variable name.
 In dialects that had doubles, it was common for the default internal format of the single to be smaller than normal and then have the programmer use doubles if more precision was required.
 For instance, in Atari Microsoft BASIC, a single was 32 bits instead of the more typical 40, while a double was 64 bits.
 In most of these dialects, a single-precision value could be explicitly indicated by adding the bang, `!`, to the end of a variable name.
 Single was the default format for variables, so the bang is almost never found in real-world programs.

 In MS dialects, the existing floating point code is used to perform all calculations, even those on integer values.
-If the result is being stored into an integer variable, the `INT` operator is applied to the result.
+If the result is being stored into an integer variable, the `INT` function is applied to the result.
 That means 7/3 will result in 2 being stored.
 This allows them to support integer values without having to write a separate math library, which would be difficult given the very limited memory of the early machines where every byte counted.
 However, the required conversion back to integers means this code actually runs slower than using floating point.
 In some dialects, like BBC BASIC, an entirely separate all-integer math library is used for this purpose.
 This offers higher performance, sometimes significantly.

 RetroBASIC uses the 64-bit IEEE double format to store all numbers.
 This does not affect the programs, the extra precision is hidden within the system.
 RetroBASIC carries out all calculations using doubles, as performance is no longer an issue.
 Like MS, it converts the resulting values to integer if the result is being stored in an integer variable.
+Doubles and singles are both stored as doubles.

-BASIC inputs and outputs numbers in decimal format, using the same formatting rules as C's "g" format.
+BASIC inputs and outputs numbers in decimal format, using the same formatting rules as the C language "g" format.
 This means that large numbers and small fractions are output in exponent format, regardless of how they are input.
 For instance, if the program asks the user to type in a number and they type fifteen ones, when output that value will be rendered something like `1.11111E14`.
-For those dialects that supported doubles, numeric constants could be set to doubles by changing the E to a D.
+For those dialects that supported doubles, numeric constants could be set to doubles by changing the E to a D. This changed only the storage format, they still printed the same way.

 RetroBASIC has the additional feature that numeric constants can be entered in hexadecimal, octal or binary format.
 Hexadecimal values are indicated by placing the prefix `0x`, `0h` or `&` in front of the value, for instance, `&1F3A` will be converted internally to the decimal value 7994.
 Octal is indicated by `0o`, like `0o3725`, and binary with `0b`, like `0b10110011`.
 These values can be used in any numeric expression in place of a decimal constant.
 Like any numeric value, they are converted to IEEE doubles internally.

 Because the input and output are in decimal, but the internal format is in binary, there are numbers that one can type into the source code cannot be exactly represented internally.
-This is similar to the way one cannot exactly represent 1/3 in decimal, which we represent as 0.333... .
+This is similar to the way one cannot exactly represent 1/3 in decimal, which we indicate using an ellipsis, writing 0.333... .
 Generally, when moving values between number formats there will always be some values that cannot be exactly represented.

 As a result of the differences between binary and decimal, BASIC programs are subject to "round-off error" that can produce odd results, especially when dealing with fractional values.
-It is widely suggested that you do not rely on a variable containing a specific value when testing it; `IF X=5 THEN A=1` will fail if the value of X rounded up to 5.000111... during a previous calculation.
+It is widely suggested that you do not rely on a variable containing a specific value when testing it; `IF X=5 THEN A=1` will fail if the value of X rounded up to 5.000101 during a previous calculation.
 Solutions to this sort of problem lead to messy and confusing code.
 RetroBASIC's double format is not immune to round-off error, although it is *greatly* reduced in frequency by the higher-accuracy numbers being used internally and additional features of modern floating point hardware.
-As such, this sort of error is *highly* unlikely to be seen and this sort of confusing code can be avoided.
+As such, this sort of error is unlikely to be seen and this sort of confusing code can be avoided in most cases.

 To avoid round-off errors, some dialects used a different format known as binary coded decimal, or BCD, which stores decimal numbers directly.
 This means that any number one can represent in the source code can be exactly represented in memory.
 This does not eliminate round-off in calculations, one can still perform `A=1/3`, but the cases where this occurs are more obvious to the user.
 The downside to BCD is that the numbers take up slightly more memory and are generally slower to perform math on.
 This was a small price in some settings, and those machines intended for business roles like the Wang 2200 used BCD, as do most handheld calculators.
-Although not unheard of in general-purpose dialects, only Atari BASIC and TI-99 BASIC used this format in widespread use.
-It was also used in the later MSX dialect.
+Although not unheard of in general-purpose dialects, the only widespread versions to do so in the home computer era were Atari BASIC and TI-99 BASIC, as well as the later MSX dialect.

 The added precision of the IEEE format used in RetroBASIC makes the use of BCD superfluous for its intended uses.
 Most of the cases where round-off would occur in earlier dialects will not result in round-off in RetroBASIC.